cirk2/ExpansionAPKsAndroidStudio/README.md

 #Fixes

 `my_fixes` branch contains patches to the original, which is found in `master`.
 I recommend using `my_fixes` branch.
+Addendum: Added fixes to get the libraries compiling with Build Tools 25

 ##Zip file